THE South Australian mining town of Coober Pedy is known for its colourful characters. One of these legends was a bloke by the name of Karl Bratz.

 “He made the corrugated iron coffin well before he died stating that he lived and worked in corrugated iron sheds all his life so he wanted a coffin made out of the same stuff.
 Allegedly had it in his lounge room standing up with shelves in it before he died – legendary stuff!!”

 Karl, though, wasn’t the first to use a beer barrel as a tombstone.
 The Gilgrandra Weekly reported on August 31, 1933:

 A Perth message states that one of the queerest memorials in the world is at Hamlin Pool, a settlement in the far north-west, which boasts of three houses and four inhabitants.
 Standing above the grave of a man, it consists of a pole surmounted by a beer barrel, according to Mr. L. C. Bolt, a postal engineer, who has just returned from a visit to the settlement.

-Although not quite the ‘Real McCoy’, a teetolling woman had beer barrels and a white dove carved in marble onto her tombstone in Heidelberg, near Melbourne.
+Another example of a beer barrel as a memorial is recorded in 1934.
+A teetotalling woman had a beer barrel and a white dove carved in marble onto her tombstone in Heidelberg, near Melbourne.